I don't do 'Politeness'

 Initial searching into the topic found an article by Rosenblum, Schroeder, & Gino (2020) that provides evidence for the idea that being politically incorrect, or "telling it like it is", promotes an authenticity of character.
 Their research claims conservative folks are more likely to see politically incorrect language as a sign of an authentic person, where liberals see it as "cold" to speak in that manner.
 (As an aside I was curious what it meant to be conservative so the definitions of conservative and liberal I am bringing to the table are based on The Sanford Encyclopedia of Philosophy below).

 This just raised further questions.
 Why does seeing someone speaking in a politically incorrect manner seem to promote authenticity in conservative people?
 Intuitively, it would seem to say that conservatives relate to this type of direct un-restrained speaking because it matches some innate sense within people to speak in an un-reserved way, and that is a natural sense to have.

 Dana, my wife, happened to walk by and notice my blog post and was kind enough to point out people prefer the simple language because it is easier for them to understand.
-Which led me to think.
-1.) people prefer the simpler language because it is easier for them to fill in the ambiguity how they see fit.
-OR 2.) the more callous language speaks to some crueler instinctual nature of our humanity.
+Which led me to think, do people prefer the simpler language because it is easier for them to fill in the ambiguity how they see fit?
+Are we appreciating simple because simple lets me define it how I want, whereas complex is, well, less flexible.

-The use of flowery or softened technical language would be argued by some that it takes away from the emotional, or base characteristics, of the constructs the speaker is addressing (aside #2, remember communication is a complex thing and when we speak we are conveying information following a process of encoding, transmitting and decoding).
+The use of flowery or softened technical language would be argued by some that it takes away from the field of characteristics that the listener is decoding in their head (aside #2, remember communication is a complex thing and when we speak we are conveying information following a process of encoding, transmitting and decoding).
 It would seem the use of simpler language, for example calling an individual 'not a hero' because they were a P.O.W., isn't entirely wrong, but it isn't entirely right either.
-It is a broad statement and it depends on how we are defining a 'war-hero'.
-When politically correct individuals would be more sensitive to calling a war-veteran 'not a hero because they were captured' they are being more sensitive to the fact that the language and words can be used more broadly.
+It is a broad statement and it depends on how we are defining a 'hero' or even 'war-hero'.
+When politically correct individuals would avoid calling a war-veteran 'not a hero because they were captured' they are being more sensitive to the fact that the language and words can be used more broadly and avoiding certain implications.
 What characteristics define a 'hero' and what defines a 'war-hero' can be more idiosyncratic, or individually defined.

 We all have to understand words mean things.
 Our minds build these characteristics of what a 'hero' is and places these characteristics into our mental category of a 'war-hero'.
 We do this from a cultural level, but also on an individual one.
 Now, if I were to mentally imagine a prototypical war hero, I would imagine a man, bulk-chested, adorned with metals, scarred face showing signs of his tough-fought battles.
 If I were to imagine a POW, it is a man in a cage or jail cell, wearing army fatigues, sad, more scrawny looking (this shows in many ways my intrinsic biases).
 These images in my head are both a creation of my internal schemas (individually) of how my brain has defined these words and a product of my culture and upbringing (socially) for I would not even have the pieces/experiences/insight of others from war movies and video games and/or wherever had I not been a part of some social culture (and more specifically in my case an US American Midwestern culture).